d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 between $\mathbf{o}$ and the labels $\mathbf{y}$.
-While it turns out that treating classification as a vector-valued regression problem works surprisingly well, it is nonetheless lacking in the following ways:
+While it turns out that treating classification as a vector-valued regression problem works surprisingly well, it is nonetheless unsatisfactory in the following ways:

 * There is no guarantee that the outputs $o_i$ sum up to $1$ in the way we expect probabilities to behave.
 * There is no guarantee that the outputs $o_i$ are even nonnegative, even if their outputs sum up to $1$, or that they do not exceed $1$.